-Christmas and New Year’s Eve may be over but Santa Fe’s winter wonderland is still going strong in The City Different.
+Christmas and New Year’s Eve may be over but Santa Fe’s winter wonderland is still going strong.
 Just a gaze to the east and you will see the Sangre de Cristo Mountain’s gorgeous snowcap!
 Here are 6 happenings you’ll want to take advantage of while you visit our historic city this February.
-See why both Booking.com and Condé Nast Traveler chose Santa Fe among many far-flung, exotic destinations as an exciting place to travel in 2023.
+See why Condé Nast Traveler chose Santa Fe as one of the 11 Best Places to Travel in February worldwide.

-Winter in Santa Fe is a magical season—not only is the snow light and fluffy, the skies a bluebird blue, and the sun warm, but The City Different’s vibrant world-class performing arts and culture scene ramps up to offer a rich array of events in music, comedy, theater, dance, and education via the inaugural Art + Sol Santa Fe Winter Arts Festival, a nine-day celebration (February 11-19) and landmark collaborative effort among prominent arts organizations, including Santa Fe Pro Musica, Santa Fe Symphony, and Performance Santa Fe.
+Winter in Santa Fe is a magical season—not only is the snow light and fluffy, the skies a bluebird blue, and the sun warm, but The City Different’s vibrant world-class performing arts and culture scene ramps up to offer a rich array of events in music, comedy, theater, dance, and education via the 2nd annual Art + Sol Santa Fe Winter Arts Festival, an 11-day celebration (February 9-19) and collaborative effort among prominent arts organizations, including the International Museum of Dance, The Santa Fe Symphony and Chorus, and Performance Santa Fe.
+Get your tickets, and don't miss the Mardi Gras-themed welcome reception at Bishop's Lodge, where you can mingle with Santa Fe's arts and cultural leaders.

 Embrace the Snow

 Winter continues to wear her whites up high at our local “hill” with a base elevation of 10,350 feet and a peak elevation of 12,075 feet!
 Just 16 miles from downtown, Ski Santa Fe offers some of the finest ski slopes in the Southwest, and some of the fluffiest snow.
 AND some of the most expansive vistas, plus terrain for every skill level with 86 trails.
 The rental shop is well equipped, as is the onsite retail shop.
 Choose from two eateries with outdoor decks for soaking in the rays while refueling with delicious regional dishes, BUT if you want to rock out and groove while you eat and regain your energy, try Totemoff's.
-On weekends, local musicians play live music for all to hear in the basin.
+On weekends, local craft beer makers takeover the taps at the tram car and local musicians play live music for all to hear in the basin.
 For more ways to enjoy the snow, try one of these five winter adventures.

 Pick Up a Unique Find at the Mercado